frankw2/frank-website/_includes/bio.md

 I co-founded [Cybersecurity Factory](https://cybersecurityfactory.com) with [Jean Yang](http://jeanyang.com), a summer program for early stage cybersecurity startups.
-Top security companies and venture firms, like Highland Capital, Rapid7, Cybereason, and Akamai sponsor and support our program!
+Top security companies and venture firms, like Highland Capital, Rapid7, Cybereason, and Akamai, sponsor and support our program!
 You can also find me hanging out with people from [Rough Draft Ventures](http://roughdraft.vc).